apinelli/cbr8_snr/README.md

 # Fetches SNR & FEC data via SNMP

-This script fetches the following OIDs:
+This script has been written to read Forward Error Correction and Signal-To-Noise Ratio data, at given time intervals, for upstream channels in the Cisco CBR8 platform.
+It does so based on the following OIDs:

 docsIfSigQUnerroreds	.1.3.6.1.2.1.10.127.1.1.4.1.2
 	Codewords received on this channel without error.